Bukolami12/SALES-DATA-ANALYSIS/README.md

  3. The South Region has the highest percentage of sales while other regions follows.

- 4. The highest sales monthwas February with 25% of Total Sales .
+ 4. The highest sales month was February with 25% of Total Sales .

 ### Findings
 1. Decline in Sales: Sales dropped across all regions and product categories.